KIT-TVA/Vari-Joern/docs/Configuration.md

 ### Samplers

-Samplers return a set of feature combinations which are then used by a composer to configure a variant of the software.
+Samplers return a set of configurations which are then used by a composer to configure a variant of the software.
 The resulting code is analyzed by Joern.
-Samplers may use the results of the analysis to optimize the set of feature combinations returned in the next iteration.

 The following samplers are available:

-- [Fixed sampler](samplers/Fixed.md): Always returns the same set of features.
 - [T-Wise sampler](samplers/T-Wise.md): Returns a set of configurations that achieves t-wise coverage.
+- [Uniform sampler](samplers/Uniform.md): Returns a set of uniformly chosen configurations.
+- [Fixed sampler](samplers/Fixed.md): Always returns the same pre-defined set of configurations.

 ### Composers

-Composers create a variant of the software by enabling a set of features which has been chosen by a sampler.
+Composers create a representation of a software variant from a configuration chosen by a sampler.
+This representation is later analyzed by Joern.
+They are also responsible for determining the presence conditions of individual lines of code.

 The following composers are available:

+- [Kconfig composer](composers/Kconfig.md): A composer for Kconfig, the Linux kernel configuration system.
 - [Antenna composer](composers/Antenna.md): A simple preprocessor for Java source files.
-- [Kconfig composer](composers/Kconfig.md): A composer for Kconfig, the Linux kernel configuration system.

 ### Analyzers

 Analyzers are used to scan a composed software variant.
 Only [Joern](analyzers/Joern.md) is supported at the moment.

 ## Family-Based Strategy